rocket-pool/docs.rocketpool.net/docs/guides/node/grafana.md

 :::::::

-## Configure firewal to allow connections for monitoring
+## Configure firewall to allow connections for monitoring

 ::: warning NOTE
 If you have UFW enabled as referenced in the [Securing your Node](./securing-your-node) section, you will need to open a few ports in order to allow local connections between the Prometheus and your Execution/Consensus Clients.
 Follow the steps below.